Parking and Vehicle Registration

 - CR Permit - Commuter-Restricted permit.
 On campus parking not permitted Mon-Fri, 8am-5pm.

 - C Permit - Commuter permit.
-Permitted to park in the Parking Garage.
+Permitted to park in the Parking Garage, Lower Lenfest Lot, Gaines Hall Lot or East Denny Circle spaces adjacent to lower level of parking garage.

 - DP Permit - Davidson Park permit.
 Permitted to park in Davidson Park lots.